Chalarangelo/30-seconds-of-code/snippets/hashNode.md

 Creates a hash for a value using the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) algorithm.
 Returns a promise.

-Use `crypto` API to create a hash for the given value.
+Use `crypto` API to create a hash for the given value, `setTimeout` to prevent blocking on a long operation, and a `Promise` to give it a familiar interface.

 ```js
 const crypto = require('crypto');